 Now Fear This

 1 hour 13 minutes

-5 is a shredder, thank God, but the tunes on It’s Alive offer more than shredom, they are melodic and easy to follow and relate to, and the fact that 5 is serving up astonishing technical fret work is secondary to the overall statement of the tune!
-The result is both, invigorating and enjoyable!
+5 is a shredder, thank God, but the tunes on Its Alive offer more than shredom; they are melodic and easy to follow and relate to.
+The fact that 5 is serving up impressive technical fretwork is secondary to the tune's overall statement!
+The result is both invigorating and enjoyable!

-It sounds like the crowd noise within some of the tunes where enhanced, this could be for a number of reasons because of the way the show was recorded, but it does sound unnatural.
+It sounds like the crowd noise within some of the tunes where enhanced, this could be for many reasons because of how the show was recorded, but it does sound unnatural.
 Does it matter?
 No!
-The crowd sounds real in between the songs and while 5 is speaking to them, but I have to say I was surprised when I first heard the crowd sound within some tracks.
-Its an unneeded distraction.
+The crowd sounds real in between the songs, and while 5 is speaking to them, I have to say I was surprised when I first heard the crowd sound within some tracks.
+It is an unneeded distraction.